Homestead Survival: How To Master Plan Your Own Safe Haven

 But you can’t expect a garden to perform at its best if it doesn’t get enough sunlight or the soil is untenable.

-So if getting good sun is an issue, you can strategically remove a few trees.
+So, if getting good sun is an issue, you can strategically remove a few trees.

 This will help your garden get the sunlight it needs.
-Plus, you can chop up these trees for firewood.

 There’s a lot to think about here, but this is how I would rank all these factors: